fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And why should you not fight in the cause of God and for those who, being weak, are ill-treated (and oppressed)?
 Men, women, and children, whose cry is: "Our Lord!
 Rescue us from this town, whose people are oppressors; and raise for us from Thee one who will protect; and raise for us from Thee one who will help!"
     Quran, surah An-Nisa (The Woman) 4:75

 A key battle in the early days of Islam, the Battle of Badr was the first large-scale battle between the nascent Islamic community of Medina and their opponent Quraysh of Mecca where the Muslims won a decisive victory.
 The battle has some background.
 In 2 AH (623 CE) in the month of Rajab, a Muslim patrolling group attacked a Quraysh trading caravan killing its elite leader Amr ibn Hazrami.
 The incident happening in a sacred month displeased Muhammad, and enraged the Quraysh to a greater extent.
 The Quran however neutralizes the effect saying that bloodshed in sacred month is obviously prohibited, but Quraysh paganism, persecuting on the Meccan converts, and preventing people from the Sacred Mosque are greater sins (Quran 2:217).

-Traditional sources say that upon receiving intelligence of a richly laden trading caravan of the Quraysh returning from Syria to Mecca, Muhammadﷺ   took it as a good opportunity to strike a heavy blow on Meccan power by taking down the caravan in which almost all the Meccan people had invested.
-With full liberty to join or stay back, Muhammad amassed some 313 inadequately prepared men furnished with only two horses and seventy camels, and headed for a place called Badr.
+Traditional sources say that upon receiving intelligence of a richly laden trading caravan of the Quraysh returning from Syria to Mecca, prophet Muhammadﷺ   took it as a good opportunity to strike a heavy blow on Meccan power by taking down the caravan in which almost all the Meccan people had invested.
+With full liberty to join or stay back, prophet Muhammad ﷺ   amassed some 313 inadequately prepared men furnished with only two horses and seventy camels, and headed for a place called Badr.
 Meanwhile, Abu Sufyan, the leader of the caravan, got the information of Muslim march, changed his route towards south-west along Red Sea, and send out a messenger, named Damdam ibn Umar, to Mecca asking for immediate help.
 The messenger exaggerated the news in a frenzy style of old Arab custom, and misinterpreted the call for protecting the caravan as a call for war.

 > 313 Muslims were against the heavily equipped army of 1000 from Quraish.

 The Quraysh with all its leading personalities except Abu Lahab marched with a heavily equipped army of more than one thousand men with ostentatious opulence of food supply and war materials.
 Abu Sufyan's second message that the trading caravan successfully had escaped the Muslim interception, when reached the Quraish force, did not stop them from entering into a major offensive with the Muslim force, mainly because of the belligerent Quraysh leader Abu Jahl.
-The news of a strong Quraysh army and its intention reaching the Islamic prophet Muhammad, he held a council of war where the followers advised him to go forward.
+The news of a strong Quraysh army and its intention reaching the Islamic prophet Muhammad ﷺ  , he held a council of war where the followers advised him to go forward.

-The Prophet felt bound to consult his men and to let theirs be the choice between advancing and retreating.
+The Prophet ﷺ   felt bound to consult his men and to let theirs be the choice between advancing and retreating.
 Abu Bakr and 'Umar spoke for the Emigrants in favour of advancing and then, by way of confirmation of all that they had said, an ally of the Bani Zuhrah who had only recently come to Medina, Miqdad by name, rose to his feet and added: "0 Messenger of God, do what God hath shown thee to do.
 We will not say unto thee as the children of Israel said unto Moses: Go thou and thy Lord and fight; we shall sit here, but we will say: 'Go thou and thy Lord and fight, and with you we also will fight, on the right and on the left, before thee and behind thee.'"
 AbdAllah ibn Mas'ud used to tell in after years of the great light that dawned on the Prophet's face when he heard those words and as he blessed their speaker.

 > A light slumber came upon him, and when he woke he said: "Be of good cheer, Abu Bakr; the help of God hath come to thee.
 Here is Gabriel and in his hand is the rein of a horse which he is leading, and he is armed for war."

-The Prophet took up a handful of pebbles and shouting at Quraysh "Defaced be those faces!", he hurled the pebbles at them, conscious that he was hurling disaster.
+The Prophet ﷺ   took up a handful of pebbles and shouting at Quraysh "Defaced be those faces!", he hurled the pebbles at them, conscious that he was hurling disaster.
 Then he gave the order to charge.

      And you (Muhammad SAW) threw not when you did throw but it was God that threw.
      Quran, surah Al-Anfal (The Spoils of War) 8